sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 - performance and synthetic monitoring,
 - chaos and reliability testing.

-To install k6 tool, run the following command (provided that you are using [Chocolatey](https://chocolatey.org/)):
+To install the k6 tool, run the following command (provided that you are using [Chocolatey](https://chocolatey.org/)):

 ```cmd
 choco install k6